nmathey/finasync/README.md

 - For syncing as indvidual real estate property in "real estates" Finary category (API Key needed) `poetry run python -m finasync realt rent`

+	To delete everything created with this command: `finasync realt rent deleteall`

+- For syncing as a single portfolio line in "others assets" category (API Key NOT NEEDED but less properties details) `poetry run python -m finasync realt other-detailed`

+	To delete everything created with this command: `finasync realt other-detailed delete`

 - For syncing as a single portfolio line in "others assets" category (API Key NOT NEEDED but way less details) `poetry run python -m finasync realt other`

+	To delete everything created with this command: `finasync realt other delete`

 It will sync your RealT portfolio hosted on the blockchain to your Finary account.